coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 010.md

 Inky goes to the [[The Library Between WIP]] to study and found someone else there, though Inky doesn’t see them.
 Inky waits around for the other person to come forth, pretending to read.
 He eventually comes across a feathere Yuan-Ti.
 Inky is aware that the feathered type are more related to coatls and they are seperate from the evil snake-based Yuan-Ti empire.
 They don’t notice as Inky walks past.

 Inky says hello and surprises them.
-They didn’t expect anyone else to be here and they introduce themself as [[Szotszi WIP]] (shot-shee), a blue feathered Yuan-Ti that uses she/they pronouns.
+They didn’t expect anyone else to be here and they introduce themself as [[Szotszi]] (shot-shee), a blue feathered Yuan-Ti that uses she/they pronouns.
 Inky is curious if Szotszi sees the caretaker as another form, but they do not and wonder if the caretaker can only take on draonic forms.

 Szotzi is so glad to be able to use the library and attain knowledge from other races, especially the elves.
 She and Inky talk for quite a while, the conversation being very pleasant.
 Szotzi explains where they are from and what they are studying — divine magic — and Inky dances around the fact that he is studying necromancy, though he eventually works his way up to asking if she knows anything about it.
 Szotzi assumes he means shadow magic (nethermancy) and offers to ask question to a contact she has that is studying shadow magic currently.
 Once he clarifies that he means bringing the dead back to life, she grows afraid and Inky explains that he is against this as well and that he is just trying to understand so that he can work against it.
 They aren’t very sure, but they are going to the soiree the following day, though, and explains they can talk more in depth there.
 She can network and try to dance her way around the nobles to see if anyone knows anything there.